Motyldrogi/fansly-downloader/README.md

 * No paywall is bypassed.
 * No unauthorized access or download is encouraged, facilitated or enabled.
 * Only public available data is used, fansly's (private) api is NOT used
+* 🔴 Remember that you are not allowed to reproduce, publish, or distribute any content downloaded.

 ### Features:
 * Download fansly.com videos.